 IB Math HL is a two-year course for students wanting a rigorous college level math course.
 Ideally the student should enter the course having already completed Pre-Calculus during their sophomore year.
 Students will complete the core course which includes: Algebra, Functions and Equations, Circular Functions and Trigonometry, Vectors, Statistics and Probability, and Calculus.
-In addition to the core concepts the students will study advanced topics in Calculus (curriculum normally seen in Calculus II in college), Probability and Statistics, Sets and Relations, as well as Discrete Mathematics.
+In addition to the core concepts the students will study advanced topics in Calculus (some of curriculum normally seen in Calculus II in college), Probability and Statistics, Sets and Relations, as well as Discrete Mathematics.
+The emphasis of this course is calculus and pure math.
+This course is ideal for students who plan to take courses with substantial mathematics components, e.g. engineering, physical sciences, some economics, and math itself.